halloverden/symfony-feature-flag-bundle/README.md

   public function test(): void {
     if (!$this->featureFlagService->isActive(TestFeatureFlag::class)) {
-      return; // or throw and exception
+      return; // or throw an exception
     }

     // Do the thing that requires this feature to be active.